Medical Education Track

 • Journal Club: Students attend and actively participate in a minimum of two medical education journal clubs during the year, which are offered monthly through the MedStar Teaching Scholars programs.

-• Individual Project: Ongoing work on individual medical education research project.
-Submit proposal to IRB for approval.
+• Individual Project: Ongoing work on individual medical education research projects.
+Submit a proposal to IRB for approval.

 • Quarterly Student/Mentor Meetings: Students will meet quarterly with their faculty mentor, and as the program grows, the M4 student mentor.